Official: Nearly 70% of medical workers in Moscow vaccinated | Health

 - Russian Federation

-The majority of medical workers, teachers, and social workers in Moscow have been vaccinated against the coronavirus a month after authorities in the Russian capital mandated the shots for many of those employed in the health care, education, retail, public transport, and hospitality, and services sector.
+The majority of medical workers, teachers and social workers in Moscow have been vaccinated against the coronavirus a month after authorities in the Russian capital mandated the shots for many of those employed in health care, education, retail, public transport and hospitality and services sector.

-Deputy Mayor Anastasia Rakova said Wednesday that nearly 70per cent of medical workers, 66per cent of those working in Moscow education facilities, and 76per cent of social workers have been vaccinated.
-Her statement came a day before the Thursday deadline authorities set for eligible companies and institutions a month ago to ensure that 60per cent of their staff receives at least one vaccine shot.
+Deputy Mayor Anastasia Rakova said Wednesday that nearly 70% of medical workers, 66% of those working in Moscow education facilities and 76% of social workers have been vaccinated.
+Her statement came a day before the Thursday deadline authorities set for eligible companies and institutions a month ago to ensure that 60% of their staff receive at least one vaccine shot.

 Russia has been facing a rapid surge of coronavirus infections in recent weeks, with the number of daily confirmed cases soaring from about 9,000 in early June to over 25,000 last week.
 For the first time in the pandemic, the daily death toll exceeded 700 last Tuesday and has remained at that level ever since.
 On Thursday, Russia's state coronavirus task force reported 25,293 new contagions and record 791 deaths.

 Russia's vaccination rates, in the meantime, have lagged compared to other nations.
-As of Tuesday, 28.6 million Russians — or just 19.5per cent of the 146 million population — have received at least one shot of a vaccine.
+As of Tuesday, 28.6 million Russians — or just 19.5% of the 146 million population — have received at least one shot of a vaccine.

-In light of the surge and low vaccine uptake, authorities in nearly 30 Russian regions have made vaccinations mandatory for certain groups of people, like those employed in health care, education, retail, public transport, government offices, and the services sector.
+In light of the surge and low vaccine uptake, authorities in nearly 30 Russian regions have made vaccinations mandatory for certain groups of people, like those employed in health care, education, retail, public transport, government offices and services sector.

-Moscow and the outlying Moscow region were the first to announce the measure a month ago.
-Businesses and institutions were ordered to ensure that 60per cent of staff get at least one shot of a coronavirus vaccine by July 15 and are fully vaccinated by Aug.
-15. Otherwise, employers would have to suspend unvaccinated workers and face steep fines.
+Moscow and the region surrounding it were the first to announce the measure a month ago.
+Businesses and institutions were ordered to ensure that 60% of staff get at least one shot of a coronavirus vaccine by July 15 and are fully vaccinated by Aug.
+15. Otherwise employers would have to suspend unvaccinated workers without pay and face steep fines.

+Business owners say meeting the deadline was a challenging task.
+Oleg Sirota, founder of a cheese factory 40 kilometres west of Moscow that has dozens of retail outlets in and around the Russian capital, said that as of Thursday, 70% of staff have received their shots, but the reluctance was difficult to overcome.

+“We started pressuring people (after the mandate was introduced), and people were simply scared,” Sirota told the Associated Press.
+“Many don't understand that the vaccine is safe.
+Many have doubts.
+Many think they can't get inoculated because they suffer from certain conditions.”
+Some have quit because they were unwilling to get vaccinated.
+Sirota said that 10 of his employees resigned, and he expects to lose about 10% of the 250 people he employs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)